Datagirlie/Apartment_Evaluation_Project/README.md

 Data Cleaning, Data Management, KPI Metrics, Data visualization.

 ##  Problem Statement
 During evaluations, Bylaw Enforcement Officers inspect common areas, mechanical and security systems, parking and exterior grounds.
 Each item is inspected and assigned a score from one to five, with one being the lowest and five being the highest.
 If an item is not applicable to the building at the time of evaluation, the score will show as blank in the dataset.

+The data collection team of contacted me to go through the acquired data collected, clean and transform the data and also give suggestions based in the data collected and also note areas for improvement.

 However, based on the given dataset the following questions were answered: